EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Conclusion and Discussion

-In this study, we derived a wide range of human driving behaviors from the real world and incorporated them into two mixed traffic control environments: the ring and the bottleneck with the objective to evaluate the safety, efficiency, and stability of the RVs employed to mitigate congestion.
-Further, we devised two classes of RVs for each environment, both leveraging a congestion stage classifier to optimize either ``safety~$+$~stability" or ``efficiency".
-These were deployed at various penetration rates.
-In the ring, under various settings, our RVs were able to increase the time to collision above the critical threshold of $4$ s, reduce the deceleration rate avoid a crash upto $62\%$, and increase the throughput upto $43\%$.
-This was achieved by dampening the majority of perturbations and maintaining a low controller acceleration variation of up to $0.02~\text{m}/\text{s}^2$, compared to IDM.
-Similarly, in the bottleneck, our RV is able to promote the highest safety and stability among RVs.
-Our current setup does not include additional features from real-world human-driven data such as lane changes and heterogeneous traffic interactions.
-In the future, we aim to expand the study to both, and also include more complex environments such as intersections.
+In this project, we incorporate real-world driving profiles into two mixed traffic environments, Ring and Bottleneck, with the goal to enhance the safety, efficiency, and stability of mixed traffic through RVs.
+For this purpose, we develop \model{} with two classes of RVs: \textit{safety\plus stability} RV and \textit{efficiency} RV.
+Both types of RVs leverage the congestion stage classifier to optimize their objectives.
+In Ring, our RVs are able to increase the time to collision (TTC) above the critical threshold of $4~s$, reduce the deceleration rate avoid a crash (DRAC) up to $54\%$, and increase the throughput up to $54\%$.
+This is achieved by dampening nearly all perturbations and maintaining the acceleration variation as low as $0.02~m/s^2$.
+In Bottleneck, our RVs are able to maintain the highest safety measure, i.e., TTC$>4~s$ at $5\%$ penetration rate and DRAC$<2.42$ at all penetration rates; and the highest throughput, i.e., improvements by up to $41\%$.
+Importantly, our RVs demonstrate a capacity to generalize and enhance performance when encountering more intricate dynamics, such as merges and cut-ins, within the zipper lanes.

-There are many future directions that we can pursue.
-First, we would like to integrate the insights of this project with existing techniques~\cite{Li2019ADAPS,Shen2022IRL,Lin2022Attention,Shen2021Corruption,Villarreal2022AutoJoin} to further enable the learning, planning, and robustness of robot vehicles.
-Second, we want to incorporate our controller into large-scale traffic simulation, reconstruction, and prediction~\cite{Wilkie2015Virtual,Li2017CityFlowRecon,Li2017CitySparseITSM,Li2018CityEstIET,Lin2019Compress,Lin2019BikeTRB,Chao2020Survey,Poudel2021TrafficStateAttack,Lin2022GCGRNN} to benefit various intelligent transportation systems applications.
-Lastly, we want to test our approach on hardware~\cite{Poudel2022Micro} and together with inter-vehicle communication via network optimization~\cite{Wickman2022SparRL}.
+While we acknowledge that passenger comfort alongside theoretical analyses such as stabilizability, controllability, and reachability~\cite{zheng2020smoothing, wang2020controllability} are significant and provide valuable insights, they fall beyond the scope of this work.
+We focus on directly measurable metrics, including enhancements in stability and reductions in oscillations.
+These not only offer quantitative assessments of performance but also directly correlate with other desired properties such as comfort.
+Given communicating global traffic states using vehicle-to-vehicle or vehicle-to-infrastructure techniques is in nascent stages and may require costly upgrades to current traffic infrastructure, our approach offers a practical solution because it solely relies on observations of individual RVs.
+The limitations of our work include not using additional traffic features such as lane-changing and heterogeneous vehicle types, and assuming perfect sensing without temporal delays.
+These issues serve as interesting future directions that we plan to explore.